moskytw/clime/README.rst

 The features:

-1. *Zero* configuration.
+1. It works well with *zero* configuration.
 Free you from the configuration hell.
 2. Docstring just *is* config.
 When you finish the docstring, the config of the aliases and metavars are also finished.
 3. Auto-generate the usage of each command from the functions.